randika/project-dashboard-api/README.md

 # Supported Metrics

+## Github
-1. As a project team member, I should be able to see branches or tags created in a github project for a period of time.
+1. As a project team member, I should be able to see branches or tags created in a github project for a given period of time.
-2. As a project team member, I should be able to see code pushes created in a github project for a period of time.
+2. As a project team member, I should be able to see code pushes created in a github project for a given period of time.

+## SonarQube

 # Metric types

+## Github:: Branches

 | Key  | Value |
 |------|---|